 The fast of Karva Chauth begins before the sunrises.
 The married women are offered ‘Sargi’, a meal made by their mother-in-law which she must eat before the sunrise and keep the fast till the moon rises of the same evening.
 Women wear their bridal outfits, apply henna on hands and feet, wear jewellery, mangalsutra and all the things that a bride is entitled to wear.

 During the day time, married women worship Lord Shiva, Goddess Parvati, and their Son Lord Ganesha and listen to the popular folk stories of Karva Chauth.
 When the moon appears women worship the moon and offer it ‘Aragya’ water from a pot which is known as Karva.
 After worshipping the moon they break their fast and have food, water, and sweets.
 ‘Bayna’ or ‘Baya’ is a plate containing gifts are also exchanged between the married women in the family on Karva Chauth.

 Although the festival is celebrated in the entire northern region of the country, the festival holds special significance in Punjab.
 Here in Punjab, the ‘Sargi’ plate comprises of fruits, sweets, dry fruits, coconut, jewellery, clothes, and cooked food as well.

 One of the most vibrant states of India, Punjab, is known for its rich heritage, spiritual significance, natural beauty, flavoursome local cuisines, and warm nature of its inhabitants.
 Punjab is well-connected to other states of the country via multiple modes of transportation which include airways, roadways, and railways.
 The state is approximately 400, 1,600, 1,900 and 2,500 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 By Rail.
-Traveling by rail is another convenient option to reach Punjab and witness the festival in their local style.
+Travelling by rail is another convenient option to reach Punjab and witness the festival in their local style.
 Amritsar junction, Ludhiana junction, Pathankot Junction are a few popular railway stations of Punjab.
 Shane Punjab, Jalianwala Bagh Express, and Amritsar Shatabdi are a few popular trains in which one may make the bookings to reach Punjab.